Pranjal1996/simpledb/README.txt

   but that is overkill.
 All you need is simpledb.remote.

   The studentClient folder contains client code for a simple university student-course database.
-The folder contains two subfolders, named simpledb and derby.
+The folder contains the subfolder, named simpledb.
 The simpledb subfolder contains programs that run with the SimpleDB database server.
-The derby subfolder is not relevant here.
-(It contains programs for the Derby database server, which can be downloaded from db.apache.org.
-That code is used to illustrate some examples from my text "Database Design and Implementation", published by John WIley.)

   The following list briefly describes the SimpleDB clients.